Darter90/MockitoCompendium/Arrange_Act_Assert.md

 ````

 Every test case is followed by a <b>@Test</b> Annotation from jUnit5.
-In theory, if the test pass it means that the method has worked as intended.
-In more complex cases, you have to use the debugger to see each step of the code execution; now is unnecessary since the simplicity of this code.
+In theory, if the test pass, it means that the method has worked as intended.
+In more complex cases, you have to use the debugger to see each step of the code execution and track all the lines of code; in our example is unnecessary since the simplicity of this code.

-In any case, you have to Assert our result
+In any case, you have to Assert the result

 ---